 A western route at Westbury would be well aligned for a subsequent Yarnbrook and West Ashton bypass.
 The eastern Westbury bypass route is in the wrong alignment for a Yarnbrook and West Ashton bypass (when related to Wiltshire Council's own preferred northern route around Yarnbrook and West Ashton).

 The strategy approved by the South West Regional Assembly, back in 2004, was to direct long-distance north-south HGVs by other than the A350 (via the A34 etc).
 Wiltshire Council has still not implemented it.
 But this, in conjunction with a western road, of less cost and much greater usefulness, to Westbury station, railway interchange and the Westbury industrial estates, directly and economically, could work well by itself.

 Wiltshire Council's repeated statement that ‘the eastern route is the only viable option’ is simply not factual.
-The Independent Planning Inspector who ruled against Wiltshire Council's eastern route has written that the alternative far western route would have wider benefits, would have a lower adverse impact on landscape and was dropped too soon.
-He suggested that Wiltshire Council should look further at a western route.
+The Independent Planning Inspector who ruled against Wiltshire Council's eastern route has written that the alternative far western route would have wider benefits and would have a lower adverse impact on landscape.

 |return to Front Page >>|